Wednesday, December 30, 2020

 No one can doubt that chaos has erupted over the entire earth.
 Fear and uncertainty have taken a foothold in our community.
 Depression and despair desire to rule our minds.
 But we were made for this.

 Find the “not good” and make it good.
 Find the chaos and bring order.
 Find the darkness and bring light.
 Drive the fear out with love.
 Drive despair out with hope.
-We were made of this.
+We were made for this.

 Wednesday, June 19, 2019